tanvirnwu/Brain--Tumor--Classification/Readme.md

 ## Results
 - Single Inference has been done the separate notebook `Inference.ipynb` on the test_loader dataset which has not been used to train the models.
 - Inference outputs are saved in the `Inference Images` folder.

+Thank you for visiting my repository.
+If you liked it, please give a star ⭐️